-The ADEA/AAL IAHE courses are divided into weekly, live evening sessions held online, with assignments before and after each live session.
-Every live session is recorded and archived, so even if you miss a broadcast, you can view the slides and hear the instructor's commentary and Q&A with participants at your convenience.
+The ADEA/AAL IAHE courses are divided into weekly, live evening sessions held online, with assignments before each live session.
+Every live presentation is recorded and archived, so even if you miss a broadcast, you can view the slides and hear the instructor's commentary and Q&A with participants at your convenience.

 Teaching Foundations in Allied Health Education

 January 22, January 29, February 5, February 12 & February 19, 2014, from 8:00 p.m. to 9:30 p.m.
 Eastern

 - Using case-based and problem-based learning to enrich curriculum

 - Understand the fundamentals of case-based and problem-based learning, and how they can be utilized to enrich the curriculum.

 - Assess their learning styles and teaching preferences, and how to successfully implement case-based/problem-based learning opportunities for their students.